-The sole purpose of this report and the associated services performed by Jacobs is to review the Energy Price Limits to apply in the Wholesale Electricity Market for the year commencing 1 July 2018 in accordance with the scope of services set out in the contract between Jacobs and the Client.
-That scope of services, as described in this report, was developed with the Client.
+The sole purpose of this report and the associated services performed by Jacobs is to assist with the review of the Energy Price Limits to apply in the Wholesale Electricity Market for the year commencing 1 July 2018 in accordance with the scope of services set out in the contract between Jacobs and AEMO.

-In preparing this report, Jacobs has relied upon, and presumed accurate, any information (or confirmation of the absence thereof) provided by the Client and/or from other sources.
+In preparing this report, Jacobs has relied upon, and presumed accurate, any information (or confirmation of the absence thereof) provided by AEMO and/or from other sources.
 Except as otherwise stated in the report, Jacobs has not attempted to verify the accuracy or completeness of any such information.
 If the information is subsequently determined to be false, inaccurate or incomplete then it is possible that our observations and conclusions as expressed in this report may change.

-Jacobs derived the data in this report from information sourced from the Client (if any) and/or available in the public domain at the time or times outlined in this report.
+Jacobs derived the data in this report from information sourced from AEMO (if any) and/or available in the public domain at the time or times outlined in this report.
 The passage of time, manifestation of latent conditions or impacts of future events may require further examination of the project and subsequent data analysis, and reevaluation of the data, findings, observations and conclusions expressed in this report.
 Jacobs has prepared this report in accordance with the usual care and thoroughness of the consulting profession, for the sole purpose described above and by reference to applicable standards, guidelines, procedures and practices at the date of issue of this report.
 For the reasons outlined above, however, no other warranty or guarantee, whether expressed or implied, is made as to the data, observations and findings expressed in this report, to the extent permitted by law.